GIScience/openrouteservice/docs/technical-details/graph-repo-client/index.md

     W[wheelchair] --> L
     L[load wheelchair] --> AR[Application Running]
 ```
-The backup logic is not shown in the diagram:
+The detailed backup logic is not shown in the diagram:
 Graph folders are backed up by renaming.
-A timestamp suffix is added with the current date, i.e. the date when the backup is created.
+A timestamp suffix is added to the folder name of the active graph directory.
+The current date is used for this.
+I.e. the backup directories have the backup date,
+not the osm date or graph build date as their timestamp.
 Before doing so,
 the number of existing backups (existing directories `<profile>_<timestamp>`) is checked.
-If there are more than `max_backups - 1` backups, oldest backup directory is removed.
+If there are more than `max_backups - 1` backups,
+the oldest backup directory is removed.
+This avoids that at any point in time more than `max_backups` graphs are stored,
+because graph directories can be very large.

 In addition to backup and activate graphs,
-the startup process also wipes out incomplete files or directory (they could reside after a system crash).
+the startup process also wipes out incomplete files or directories (they could reside after a system crash).

 ## Configuration